 DKIM DomainKeys Identified Mail

-is a mechanism to
+is a mechanism that

 the DKIM signature of an incoming email from the Internet, it can also sign an outbound message with a private key that can be verified